 CICTAR was formed by a group of unions and civil society organisations that believe that workers and the community need more and better information about the tax arrangements of multinational corporations.

 While corporations have the resources to invest heavily in understanding and lobbying around these activities, trade unions, civil society, workers and the community often do not.

 CICTAR provides a centralised resource for these groups, providing information about the practical effects of corporate tax policy and behaviour.

-CICTAR is currently staffed by Jason Ward, Sakshi Rai, and Toby Quantrill and is supported by a network of academics and researchers from across the globe.
+CICTAR is currently staffed by Jason Ward, Toby Quantrill, Claire Parfitt, and Vivek Kotecha, and is supported by a network of academics and researchers from across the globe.